- What is the Canadian Organ Replacement Register?

 Transplant waiting lists

-In 2014, there were 5,269 new dialysis patients.
-The number of patients on dialysis followed in the CORR database as of December 31, 2014, was 20,690.
+In 2018, there were 5,882 new dialysis patients in Canada (excluding Quebec).
+The number of patients on dialysis followed in the CORR database as of December 31, 2018, was 23,305.
 The majority of dialysis patients were on hemodialysis (77%), with the balance on peritoneal dialysis (23%).

-The most recent information available from CORR reported a total of 103 hospital-based programs in Canada in 2014 that offered full-care renal services.
+The most recent information available from CORR reported a total of 75 hospital-based programs in Canada (excluding Quebec) in 2018 that offered full-care renal services.

 A living donor provides a single organ for transplant, but a deceased organ donor can provide up to 8 organs.
 In addition, living donors are often related to the recipient, while this is not necessarily the case for deceased organ donors.